Support For Learning

 Who are we?

-The aim of the Support for Learning Department is to recognise the needs of learners, both in enhancing the curriculum for the more able and elaboration of the curriculum for the less able.
+The aim of The Learning Hub is to recognise the needs of learners, both in enhancing the curriculum for the more able and elaboration of the curriculum for the less able.
 In addition, to develop strategies to empower learners, support teaching colleagues and deliver practical help in and outwith the classroom by a variety of methodologies and resources, and deliver a pupil centred curriculum.

-The Support for Learning Department is based on the ground floor in Wing E. It comprises three rooms.
-The department is well known for its friendly, welcoming atmosphere to pupils and staff.
+The Learning Hub is based on the ground floor in Wing E. It comprises three rooms.
+The department is well known for its friendly, welcoming atmosphere to pupils, staff, parents and partner agencies.

-Pupils are usually identified in primary school and information on the needs of the child are transferred to Carluke High School when the Support for Learning Department visit the feeder primaries during April/May.
+Pupils are usually identified in primary school and information on the needs of the child are transferred to Carluke High School when The Learning Hub staff representatives visit the feeder primaries during April/May.
 From this information a pupil profile is drawn up.
-Referrals can also be made direct to the Support for Learning Department, Pupil Support or Senior Management at Parents evenings or at any other time.
-These referrals will either be dealt with by the Support for Learning Department staff or, if necessary, in consultation with the Educational Psychologist.
+Referrals can also be made direct to The Learning Hub, Pupil Support or Senior Management at Parents evenings or at any other time.
+These referrals will either be dealt with by The Learning Hub staff or, if necessary, in consultation with the Educational Psychologist.

 The role of the Support for Learning Teacher

-The Support for Learning staff play a very important role in the life of pupils and their parents and school staff.
+The Learning Hub staff play a very important role in the life of pupils, their parents and school staff.